Table of Contents

 3. To to Finder and launch Terminal, type: -sudo /Applications/Install\ macOS\ High\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ macOS\ High\ Sierra.app and hit Return.

 - 4. Enter your Admin Password as required, wait until the process is done.

 - 5. Restart the Mac, hold the Option key.

 - 6. When the option to select a boot disk appears, choose the installer disk (the external USB drive) you created.

 - 7. High Sierra will start the installing process.
 When it's finished, restart your Mac and the Startup Assistant will appear.
 Then go through the steps to set up your Mac.

-If your Mac is shipped with Mojave, you can directly downgrade Catalina to Mojave with below tips:
+If your Mac is shipped with Mojave, you can directly downgrade Catalina to Mojave with the below tips: